offmessage/blackpearl/README.rst

 **blackpearl** is capable of taking input from multiple inputs, processing that input and sending it to multiple outputs with the Rpi2 running at around 7% processor load.
-In other words, you could be playing with your Flotilla while also watching a movie.
+In other words, you could be playing with your Flotilla whilst also watching a movie.
 On a Raspberry Pi.

 Installation